raamcosta/compose-destinations/README.md

 # Compose Destinations

 A KSP library to improve Compose Navigation.
-It reduces boilerplate code and is less error-prone.
+It reduces boilerplate and error-prone code.
 Passing arguments between screens is type-safe.
 You won't need to update multiple source files every time you add or remove a screen composable, the navigation graph will be updated automatically.